oak-hu/oak-hu.github.io/content/index.md

 Welcome!

 My name is Oak.[^1] I do math and philosophy—the two armchair disciplines—at Magdalen College, Oxford.
-I last left and will next leave Oxford respectively, for:
+I last left and will next leave Oxford for:

 * Hostačov, Czechia (ESPR Reunion, 1–3 November)
 * New York City, USA (8th Higher-Order Metaphysics Workshop, 14–17 November)